- Aktive Kultur Reisen

 Day 10 Rishikesh and in the evening bus ride to Agra

 The last day in Rishikesh can be used independently – Maybe with a trip to the former Beatle Ashram or for a full-body massage?
 Of course there will be Yoga and Meditation classes as well as three healthy meals offered in the Ashram.
+Also a dayhike to the Neelkhant Temple is posible.
 In the evening we go for another night bus ride to Agra.

 Day 11 In the morning arrival in Agra, visit the Taj Mahal and train to Jodhpur